DigitalTibetan/DigitalTibetan/docs/computers_macos.md

 # Working with macOS and Tibetan script

+Tibetan support works equally well for old Intel Macs and the new Apple Silicon based Macs.

 The Mac comes with Tibetan fonts preinstalled.
 For more fonts, see [Tibetan fonts](tibetan_fonts.md).

 (macos_keyboard)=